bridgingfutures/website-test2/_posts/2025-11-03-two-vital-parliamentary-motions.md

 categories: [Parliament]
 tags: [Parliament, EDM, Visa Extension, ILR, Ukraine]
 description: >-
-  Two key Early Day Motions (EDMs #1000 & #2191) call for automatic visa extensions and a clear pathway to Indefinite Leave to Remain (ILR) for Ukrainians in the UK.
+  Two key EDMs (#1000 & #2191) call on the Government to extend visas automatically and establish a clear pathway to indefinite leave to remain (a route to settlement) for Ukrainians in the UK.
 toc: false
 published: true
 lang: en